skundu42/codex-community-hackathon-del-agent-paywall/README.md

 # AgentPaywall

-AgentPaywall turns an API into a **seller-owned paid endpoint**.
+AgentPaywall turns an API into an **agentic endpoint**.
 Providers create a route, attach a Tempo wallet, and share a stable gateway URL.
 Agents can call that endpoint, satisfy an **MPP payment challenge**, retry, and receive the result only after payment verification.

 Using this any existing api can be turned into agentic APIs.